 The Things They Carried doesn't really follow the classical narrative structure.
 While we do get exposition at the very beginning of the story in "The Things They Carried"—we're introduced to each character by the individual things he carries and to the war by the things they all carry—the book sharply diverges from the classic plot structure from there on.

 Throughout the book, we alternate seemingly randomly between conflict (Ted Lavender's dead!) and peace (Hey, a cute puppy!), and then back again (Azar blows the puppy up!).
 At the end... nothing is solved.
 There is no real resolution.

 O'Brien is trying bring memories back to life with stories.
-O'Brien does this because he's following his own rules for writing true war stories.
-True war stories, O'Brien says, don't make sense in the way a classic narrative makes sense.
+He does this because he's following his own rules for writing true war stories.
+True war stories, he says, don't make sense in the way a classic narrative makes sense.